haakon-e/mastersproject/README.md

 Link to thesis [coming]

-To run the code, clone the repository and add the `GTS` folder to importable modules.
+To run the code, clone the repository, install all dependencies, and add the `GTS` folder to importable modules.
 Access the python console and run

 ```python